harsh-thota/Git-Glance/README.md

     ╚═════╝ ╚═╝   ╚═╝         ╚═════╝ ╚══════╝╚═╝  ╚═╝╚═╝  ╚═══╝ ╚═════╝╚══════╝
 ```
 ## Features
-- Quickly see the status of multiple repositories
+- Quickly see the status of multiple Repositories
-- Track/untrack repositories by path and alias
+- Track/untrack Repositories by path and alias
 - See fetch/pull/push info, latest commit, author, and more
 - Beautiful Rich + Tree UI Layout
 - Simple CLI with Typer and Rich